LinkedIn has been established as a popular B2B networking channel for some years now – and in 2020 that strength and value is set to continue.

 Blogging forms the cornerstone of any digital marketing campaign – and LinkedIn is no different.
 If your content is worth it, people will take the time to read it.

 But writing a LinkedIn blog isn’t quite the same as blogging for your website.
-The chances of someone taking the time to read long form content on LinkedIn is lower – since social media platforms lend themselves to more economical formats.
+The chances of someone taking the time to read long-form content on LinkedIn is lower – since social media platforms lend themselves to more economical formats.

 Native LinkedIn content, therefore, should be shorter and easier to understand than blogs you’re used to writing for your website.
 You can think of the best writing style for LinkedIn as somewhere between an email and a full blog.
+A LinkedIn marketing agency could help you to find the right tone of voice for your posts.

 Perhaps the biggest difference between LinkedIn and website blogging is in the way people access content.
 People will generally go out of their way to read a website blog, either seeing and clicking on the headline or by following an external link.